programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 + A credit card or debit card.
 (Though there is a free tier of service for Microsoft, you are required to put a credit or debit card on file.
 The card is not charged if the number of files processed is below 5,000 each month.)
 + A telephone number.
 (This is to verify your identity.)

 For further information on transcription, previous _Programming Historian_ lessons which have demonstrated typed text recognition include: Andrew Akhlaghi's ["OCR and Machine Translation"](/en/lessons/OCR-and-Machine-Translation), Moritz Mähr's ["Working with batches of PDF files"](/en/lessons/working-with-batches-of-pdf-files), Laura Turner O'Hara's ["Cleaning OCR’d text with Regular Expressions"](/en/lessons/cleaning-ocrd-text-with-regular-expressions) and Jon Crump's ["Generating an Ordered Data Set from an OCR Text File"](/en/lessons/generating-an-ordered-data-set-from-an-OCR-text-file).
 Recent advances in artificial intelligence now allow historians to automatically transcribe handwritten documents, within the limits of the writing systems used, the language and the legibility of the handwriting.
 Indeed, with the advent of computer algorithms referred to as [deep learning](https://perma.cc/A522-65P6), computers have achieved a level of generalized pattern recognition that allows them to recognize handwritten characters, even across various writers' handwriting styles.
-A related lesson is Isabelle Gribomont's ["OCR with Google Vision API and Tesseract"](/en/lessons/ocr-with-google-vision-and-tesseract).
-That lesson provides a method to combine Google Cloud Platform’s character recognition with Tesseract’s layout detection.
-It is possible that Tesseract’s layout detection capability could be combined with Microsoft Azure's Cognitive Services' handwriting recognition to improve the structure of the transcribed text.
+Another lesson to refer to is Isabelle Gribomont's ["OCR with Google Vision API and Tesseract"](/en/lessons/ocr-with-google-vision-and-tesseract): it provides a method to combine Google Cloud Platform’s character recognition with Tesseract’s layout detection.
+Tesseract’s layout detection capability could possibly be combined with Microsoft Azure's Cognitive Services' handwriting recognition, to improve the structure of the transcribed text.

 ## Setting up Azure Computer Vision

 ### Step 1.
 Registering for a personal Microsoft account

 To use Azure Computer Vision, you need to log in with a Microsoft account.
-In this step we will create an account.
 If you already have a personal Microsoft or Github account, skip this section and start from Step 2.
 If you already have a Microsoft account for work or school, you may not be able to access Azure Cognitive Services from that account.
 If so, just register for a separate personal account using a different e-mail address.

 a) Go to [https://portal.azure.com/](https://portal.azure.com/).